-A big trend of 2020 is investing in home updates as we all look to make our spaces more comfortable.
+A big trend over the past couple of years is investing in home updates to make our spaces more comfortable.
 Beyond a lick of paint and some fresh towels, the bathroom is the one room in the house that often gets put on hold as the costs can add up.
-To make things a little easier, we’ve outlined three essential bathroom updates to add style and equity to your home.
+To make things a little easier, we’ve outlined 3 essential bathroom updates to add style and equity to your home.

 If space allows, a deep and deluxe freestanding soaker tub is definitely worth the investment.
 They’re an essential in households with young children and a divine creature comfort for adults who enjoy a good soak.
 There’s nothing quite like submerging yourself in a tub of hot, soapy water and losing yourself in a little relaxation… perhaps made all the more perfect with a good book and a glass of wine.

 When selecting your tub, consider your space requirements.
 Take careful measurements, reflecting on the layout of the bathroom and who will be using the bath.
 Also consider the aesthetic of your bathroom or house as a whole.
 Square-edged bathrooms have a contemporary look and rounded ends work well on freestanding tubs in the centre of the room, while clawfoot baths are absolutely timeless.

 As your bathtub will be all about comfort and relaxation, if possible, lie in it in the store before you buy to see how it feels and ‘fits’.

 Where once bathrooms were completely utilitarian made to be purely functional, waterproof spaces, a shift in contemporary design is prioritising beautiful and personal furnishings and décor to truly create a blissful bathroom escape.
 Beyond the obvious daily wash, bathrooms have become spaces to relax and unwind.
 For many (aka parents!), they’re often the only 30-minute escape possible in the day.